I have been teaching music lessons, primarily guitar, since 1998.

 How does this affect my teaching?

-Compared with many other teachers I know, I am a little less interested in rote reproduction of the same greatest-hits canon, whether classical or popular.
+Compared with many other teachers I know, I am a little less interested in the greatest-hits canon, whether classical or popular.
 Even when I teach classic techniques, I encourage creative interpretation from the very beginning.
-And though I appreciate many music styles and teach respect for tradition, I am not fully comfortable limiting instruction to fit within stylistic boxes.
+And though I appreciate many music styles and teach respect for tradition, I'm uncomfortable limiting instruction to fit within stylistic boxes.
 In the end, I want students to have broad perspectives and to appreciate music for what it means to each of them.
 I appreciate the writings of music teacher and author W.A.
 Mathieu who, in The Listening Book, goes so far as to suggest that only around a quarter of one's time should be spent on "other people's music."

 While I am sympathetic to the ideals of originality and creativity, I do not enforce such emphasis.
 Many of my students find deep meaning in learning traditional techniques and playing music written by others.
 Not everyone is equally motivated by composition, improvisation, or other creative directions.
 I'm happy to see students progress and have fun regardless, though I still encourage all students to have broad perspective and think critically.
 Students who will most benefit from my instruction are those who want to think outside the box, be creative, reflect on their experience, and really understand the basic nature of music.